Aurora Hunt Aurora Hunt

 Coastal Fjords vs. Inland Valleys

-The secret to hunting the northern lights in Norway is understanding the micro-climates.
-Tromsø is a coastal city.
-The weather on the coast can be radically different from the weather just one hour inland.
+The core skill in hunting the northern lights in Norway is understanding microclimates.
+Tromsø is a coastal city, and the weather on the coast can be radically different from the weather one or two hours inland.
+A bad sky above your hotel does not mean the night is lost.

 The Climate The Coastal Fjords (e.g., Tromsø, Sommarøy) The Inland Valleys (e.g., Skibotn, Finland Border)